rahimeT/rahimeT/README.md

 * 🌍  I'm based in Istanbul
 * ✉️  You can contact me at [rahimeturkmennn@gmail.com](mailto:rahimeturkmennn@gmail.com)
-* 🧠  I'm learning Java Spring
+* 🧠  I'm working on docker, azure, CI/CD processes on the way to being a devops engineer.

 ### Skills